 Dress to Get Hired

-Many employers will not admit it; but they place a great deal of importance on the manner in which a candidates dresses for an interview.
+Many employers will not admit it, but they place a great deal of importance on the manner in which a candidate dresses for an interview.
 Remember you need to make a great first impression and a lasting one.
-In reality you might not be remembered for how good you looked but you can definitely be negatively remembered for how bad you looked, so destroy this obstacle and dress to get hired.
+In reality, you might not be remembered for how good you looked but you can be negatively remembered for how bad you looked, so destroy this obstacle and dress to get hired.

 What if the company has a relaxed dress code?

 How employees of the company dress every day for the company has no bearing on how you dress for your interview.
 Even if the company is business casual or the new Friday casual; it is still highly suggested that you follow expected interview attire.